alexandremoritz/jobshop-example/README.md

 A modern, interactive job shop scheduling application built with React and TypeScript.

-This application shows some examples of the optimization of manufacturing processes by efficiently scheduling jobs across multiple machines while considering maintenance windows and various scheduling algorithms
+This application shows some examples of the optimization of manufacturing processes by efficiently scheduling jobs across multiple machines while considering maintenance windows and various scheduling algorithms.
+It should not be use, this is only an example!

 ## Features